2009 NBA Finals: Statistics

 This was the first NBA Finals series since 1984 to have two games go into overtime (Games 2 and 4); both were won by the Lakers.
 Dwight Howard set an NBA Finals single-game record with 9 blocked shots in Game 4.
 The previous record holders, all of whom had blocked eight shots in a Finals game, were: Bill Walton of the Portland Trail Blazers in Game 6 of the 1977 NBA Finals; Hakeem Olajuwon of the Houston Rockets in Game 5 of the 1986 NBA Finals; Howard's assistant coach Patrick Ewing of the New York Knicks in Game 5 of the 1994 NBA Finals; Shaquille O'Neal of the Los Angeles Lakers in Game 2 of the 2001 NBA Finals; and Tim Duncan of the San Antonio Spurs in Game 6 of the 2003 NBA Finals.

 This was the seventh time in NBA Finals history that a team that lost the championship the previous season has won the Finals the very next year.
 It is the second time in Lakers history, after the 1984 and 1985 teams.

 This was also the first odd season since 2001 that the San Antonio Spurs did not win the NBA Finals; they won in 2003, 2005, and 2007.

+After this Finals series, the NBA ceased adding a decal version of the Larry O'Brien Championship Trophy at center court for all subsequent Finals afterward.
+However, starting with the 2026 NBA Finals, the trophy returned to center court, with the trophy now painted through in order to address player safety concerns.
+Uniform patches of the O'Brien Trophy were also used for the last time; starting with the 2010 NBA Finals, participating teams sported a modified NBA logo patch containing a gold ball and the NBA Finals wordmark.

-This was the last Finals in which a trophy silhouette was painted in mid-court.
-The tradition began in 2005 and ended for the 2010 series.
-This was also the last NBA Finals to be played at Amway Arena; the Magic moved to the Amway Center for the 2010–11 season.
+This was also the last NBA Finals to be played at Amway Arena; the Magic moved to the Amway Center (now Kia Center) for the 2010–11 season.